animepony/vichan-API/README.md

-vichan API
+NPFchan API
 ==========

 ## Welcome ##

-Welcome to vichan read-only JSON API documentation.
+Welcome to NPFchan's read-only JSON API documentation.

-This API works at every vichan-based board, for example 8chan.co, and at a few Tinyboard-based ones (ask your admin to enable it).
+This API works at every vichan/NPFchan-based board, for example 8ch.net, and at a few Tinyboard-based ones (ask your admin to enable it).

 JSON representations of threads and indexes are exposed at the following URLs: